Advantages of Broadband Metalenses for Generalizable Image Classification: Introduction

-A promising strategy to mitigate the first limitation is end-to-end optimization\cite{shane_neuralnano, johannes_beating, Zinlin2024E2Edesign, e2e_framework2021design, stanford2018classification, tsinghua2025modesign} (see Fig \ref{fig:1}), where the meta-optical front-end and the digital back-end are jointly trained for task-specific application.
-This approach allows the system to adaptively compensate for optical constraints and imperfections, improving both the robustness and task performance of the hybrid architecture.
+One promising strategy to mitigate those limitation is end-to-end optimization\cite{shane_neuralnano, johannes_beating, Zinlin2024E2Edesign, e2e_framework2021design, stanford2018classification, tsinghua2025modesign} (see Fig \ref{fig:1}), in which the meta-optical front-end is modeled within a differentiable physical propagation framework and jointly trained with the digital back-end using gradient-based optimization.
+This approach enables the system to partially compensate for optical constraints and imperfections, often improving robustness and task performance.
+However, such designs are typically optimized for a specific dataset or digital backend, and therefore lack generalizability across different imaging conditions, sensor configurations, or downstream networks.
+This limited generalizability can hinder their broader deployment in practical computer vision systems.

-For the second limitation, although there are some information-theoretic tools\cite{lensless_imaging, laura_another2024information} to quantify representation efficiency, they often lack direct physical interpretation in optics.
-The modulation transfer function (MTF), in contrast, provides an intuitive and interpretable metric to analyze how spatial frequency content is preserved throughout an optical system.
+To develop more generalizable optical encoders, it is desirable to analyze optical information preservation using physically interpretable metrics.
+While there are some information-theoretic tools to quantify representation efficiency in optical encoder systems\cite{lensless_imaging, laura_another2024information}, these approaches often lack direct physical interpretation in context of optical imaging.
+The modulation transfer function (MTF; Supporting Information: MTF definition), in contrast, provides an intuitive and physically grounded measure of how spatial-frequency information is transmitted through an optical system.